Leila Benali

-Leila Benali (ليلى بنعلي) is a Moroccan expert in energy, security and finance.
-She is an engineer, an economist and a politician.

-Since October 2021 she has been the Minister of Energy Transition and Sustainable Development of Morocco in the cabinet of Aziz Akhannouch.
+Leila Benali (Note: Some official UN documents refer to her as "Leila Rachel Benali".) (ليلى بنعلي; born 25 April 1978) is a Moroccan expert in energy, security, and finance.
+She is an engineer, economist, and politician.
+Since October 2021, she has served as the Minister of Energy Transition and Sustainable Development in the cabinet of Aziz Akhannouch.

 Education and academic career

 She pursued engineering studies at the Ecole Mohammadia d’ingénieurs and Ecole Centrale Paris, she also holds a DEA in political science.
 Additionally, she holds a doctorate Summa Cum Laude (with commendations from the jury) in economics from Sciences Po.

 In 2010, under the supervision of Jean-Paul Fitoussi, she completed her doctoral thesis, titled "Electricity Reforms in the Middle East and North Africa."

 Professional career

-She worked for three years as an engineer for ONA and Schlumberger, before teaching energy policy at Sciences Po while continuing her career in the private sector.
+Benali worked for three years as an engineer for ONA and Schlumberger, before teaching energy policy at Sciences Po while continuing her career in the private sector.

 Between 2002 and 2013, she acquired expertise at the energy and defense research and consulting firm Cambridge Energy Research Associates, later IHS, S&P Platts.
-During this period, she worked on major strategic projects for governments and international companies, focusing on energy policies, master plans and strategic investments.
+During that period, she worked on major strategic projects for governments and international companies, focusing on energy policies, master plans and strategic investments.